shikhar0x/ember/README.md

    npm install
    npm run tauri build
    ```
-   Tauri will automatically bundle the backend executable and generate both a standalone `.exe` and an `.msi` installer for you.
+   Tauri will bundle the backend executable and generate both a standalone `.exe` and an `.msi` installer.

-### Linux & macOS (Untested)
+### Linux & macOS
+Ember's rust core has full Unix process management support (using `ss`/`lsof` for port management).

 1. **Build the Python Backend** (Requires PyInstaller):
    ```bash
    pyinstaller ember-backend.spec